AmunRaCode/subspace/crates/subspace-malicious-operator/README.md

 The malicious operator node takes the same args as the regular domain operator, please refer to [Domain operator](../../domains/README.md).

 A few notable differences:
-- The malicious operator node will ignore the `--operator-id` arg if specified, instead it will register new operator internally and automatically and using their id to produce malicious content.
+- The malicious operator node will ignore the `--operator-id` arg if specified, instead, it will internally and automatically register a new operator, using their ID to produce malicious content.
 - The malicious operator node requires the consensus chain sudo key pair to run in the network.
     - With `--chains dev`, Alice is the sudo account and its key pair is already exist in the node.
     - With `--chain devnet`, the sudo key pair need to insert into the keystore with `subspace-node key insert --suri "<Secret phrase>" --key-type sub_ --scheme sr25519 --keystore-path <PATH>`.